kvnptl/practice_git/README.md

 - A pull request is a way to tell others about changes you've pushed to a branch in a repository on GitHub

-103. Fork the repository that you want to contribute to (you can fork it from the GitHub website)
+103. Fork the repository that you want to contribute to (you can fork it from the GitHub website).

 104. Clone the forked repository using the following command: